Not every surrogate is best served including all of her extended family in her journey; sometimes, less may be more!

 On the other hand, you may have extended family who won’t take your news so well.
 Unfortunately, there is still a great deal of miseducation about gestational surrogacy.
 If your relatives think of surrogacy as “giving up your own baby” or will see your surrogacy decision as unethical in any other way, they may not be the ones to inform about your surrogacy news.

 While it can be difficult, try to anticipate how certain family members will respond to your decision.
-It may not always be worth the extra work of explaining and the hurt of being misunderstood with certain family members.
+It may not always be worth the extra work of explaining and the hurt of being misunderstood by certain family members.
 You may decide it’s better to wait until you are pregnant or your surro-baby is born before sharing your news — unapologetically.

 We’ve mentioned that the extended family members with whom you share your surrogacy news should be an active part of your surrogacy support system.
 But, what exactly does that mean?